matematikk-mooc/matematikk-mooc.github.io/index.md

 Developers, system administrators and adventurous people can find more information at the [project wiki][wiki].

-Take a look at the boot command in the `mm` script in the `mmooc` repository.

 [ictcenter]: https://iktsenteret.no/english
 [mmooc-project-page]: https://iktsenteret.no/prosjekter/matematikk-mooc
 [docker]: http://docker.com